 Risk Risk Title Risk Description Risk Assessor Current Risk Controls Assurances Review Status 2081 Delivery Operational Financial Plan Operational expenditure incurred during the current financial year exceeds income allocations, which results in the Trust being unable to deliver a break even financial plan.
 Dan Mortiboys 16 Process Financial governance and reporting throughout the organisation PFIC review the financial performance with Executive on at least a monthly basis.
 NHSI receive monthly reports from the Trust.
 NHSI raise key issues with Trust executives STP Finance receive monthly updates from the Trust and comment as appropriate NHSI governance and Accountability review noted the good level of challenge and oversight of the PFIC Committee Through the Trusts Accountability Framework divisions and corporate Areas are held accountable for financial delivery.
 The Accountability Framework has been approved by the Trust Board and there is evidence it is in operation.
-Processes are all developed and continue to be developed NHSi Governance and Accountability Framework Process Covid Governance process approved by the Board Financial arrangements altered/set by NHSE/I There is a weekly report to Executive and PFIC on the expenditure Forms are in place, which must be submitted to the relevant incident command for approval Strategic Command oversight of expenditure Finance team oversee the adequacy of the controls, and ensuring the governance process has been followed NHSI receive regular reports on expenditure and re-imburse as appropriate.
+Processes are all developed and continue to be developed NHSi Governance and Accountability Framework Process Covid Governance process approved by the Board Financial arrangements altered/set by NHSE/I There is a weekly report to Executive and PFIC on the expenditure Forms are in place, which must be submitted to the relevant incident command for approval Strategic Command oversight of expenditure Finance team oversee the adequacy of the controls, and ensuring the governance process has been followed • NHSI receive regular reports on expenditure and re-imburse as appropriate.
 Financial arrangements set by NHSE/I have been complied with.
-The Trust Standing Financial Instructions (SFI) are in place across the Trust Breaches reported to Audit Committee IT systems are set up to support the SFIs Director of Governance ensuring legislative compliance of SFIs Internal Audit and External Audit will do specific pieces of assurance work in this area and more general pieces that reference SFI.
+The Trust has declared breakeven months 1-6 Standing Financial Instructions (SFI) are in place across the Trust Breaches reported to Audit Committee IT systems are set up to support the SFIs Director of Governance ensuring legislative compliance of SFIs Internal Audit and External Audit will do specific pieces of assurance work in this area and more general pieces that reference SFI.
 Counter fraud in place

-Risk Risk Title Risk Description Risk Assessor Current Risk Controls A ssurances Review Status NHSI/E have been asked by Trust Board to do a review on Finance and PMO functions.
+Risk Risk Title Risk Description Risk Assessor Current Risk Controls A ssurances Review Status • • NHSI/E have been asked by Trust Board to do a review on Finance and PMO functions.
 The draft outcomes of this report support the performance of these areas.
-There is strong control in this area Appropriately qu.
-Draft reporting fro alified staff m NHSE/I Robust financial management arrangements are in place across the organisation in place Training for budge Financial Business budget holders and Virement Policy t holders 9 Action Plan Positive External Positive internal au financial control au ıdit opinion on Start Date Action Details / Desc ription Owner Reminder Date Target Date 15/05/2020 addition finance will will be subject to Co training to budget managers undergo further training to c vid 19 pressures training and development 26/03/2021 31/03/2021 15/05/2020 SFI require improven nent and will picked via Imp provement Pro gramme Jenna Davies 25/04/2021 30/04/2021 15/05/2020 Ongoing developmer nt of financial reporting to h ighlight key is: sues Russell Caldicott Closed 26/03/2021 31/03/2021 15/05/2020 NHSI/E Covid 19 finance r h colleagues across the NH all regulations Closed 26/10/2020 31/10/2020
+There is strong control in this area ice Robust financial management arrangements are in place across the organisation in place Training for budge Financial Business budget holders and Virement Policy t holders Action Plan • Positive External Positive internal au financial control au idit opinion on Start Date Action Details / Desc ription Owner Reminder Date Target Date 15/05/2020 addition finance will will be subject to Co training to budget managers undergo further training to c vid 19 pressures training and development s to improve fir continually prof nancial literacy fessionally dev .
+In Dan Mortiboys elop.
+This 26/03/2021 31/03/2021 15/05/2020 SFI require improver nent and will picked via Imp provement Pro gramme Jenna Davies 25/04/2021 30/04/2021 15/05/2020 Ongoing developmer nt of financial reporting to h ighlight key is sues Russell Caldicott Closed 26/03/2021 31/03/2021 15/05/2020 Ongoing changes to Continue to work wit practice and meets a h colleagues across the NH egulations and IS to ensure \ l reporting req Valsall implem uirements.
+Russell Caldicott ents best Closed 26/10/2020 31/10/2020